COVID-19 vaccine appointments canceled amid confusion over supply

-States were expected to find out their latest weekly allocation of vaccines on Tuesday amid complaints from governors and top health officials about inadequate supplies and the need for earlier and more reliable estimates of how much is on the way so that they can plan accordingly.
+States waited to find out their latest weekly allocation of vaccine from the federal government on Tuesday amid complaints from governors and top health officials about inadequate supplies and the need for earlier and more reliable estimates of how much is on the way.

 President Joe Biden suggested Monday that he hopes the country can soon ramp up to 1.5 million shots dispensed per day.
 His administration has also promised more openness and said it will hold news briefings three times a week about the outbreak that has killed over 420,000 Americans.